Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-microsoft-forms.rst

 Sign up for Plumsail Documents
 ------------------------------

-As you can see, it's simple to automize the generation of documents on Microsoft Forms submission.
+As you can see, it's simple to automate the generation of documents on Microsoft Forms submission.
 If you're new to Plumsail Documents, `register an account <https://auth.plumsail.com/Account/Register?ReturnUrl=https://account.plumsail.com/documents/processes/reg>`_ and follow the steps described in the article to set the process for automatic creation of PDFs from Microsoft Forms.
 A 30-day trial is free.

-.. hint:: You can generate PDFs from Web Forms even without Power Automate (Microsoft Flow).
-Check the article `How to generate PDF documents from a DOCX template on Plumsail Forms submission <../../../user-guide/processes/examples/auto-populate-pdf-from-plumsail-forms.html>`_.
+.. hint:: Check out how to `convert Microsoft Forms responses with attachments to one PDF file <../../../flow/how-tos/documents/convert-microsoft-forms-with-attachments-to-pdf.html>`_.